Microsoft-Web/HOL-ASPNETWebAPI/HOL.md

 **Installing Code Snippets**

 For convenience, much of the code you will be managing along this lab is available as Visual Studio code snippets.
-To install the code snippets run **.\Source\Assets\CodeSnippets.vsi** file.
+To install the code snippets run **.\Source\Setup\CodeSnippets.vsi** file.

 If you are not familiar with the Visual Studio Code Snippets, and want to learn how to use them, you can refer to the appendix from this document "[Appendix A: Using Code Snippets](#AppendixA)".